By Beverly Flaxington

 Do you feel like you should be further along in your career?
 Have you received performance reviews and felt disappointed that you didn't rate better?
 Are you stuck or frustrated in your job?

 You could be engaging in what a recent survey calls "career-limiting habits."
 The study found that 97 percent of employees described themselves as possessing at least one of these five traits: (1) unreliability, (2) responding with "it's not my job," (3) procrastination, (4) resistance to change, or (5) projecting a negative attitude.
 Their bosses believed fewer than 1 in 5 employees would actually make the changes in their behavior that could boost their careers.
-If you find yourself in a professional rut and think a career-limiting behavior may be holding you back, consider these five ways to pull yourself out:

 Name your desired outcome.
 Put pen to paper and record where, specifically, you want to go next in your career.
 Give yourself a date by which you want to accomplish this goal.
 Does your current position help or hinder you in reaching your goal?